HijriDate/HijriDate.github.io/README.md

 4: A list of moonsightings organisations are available and you can switch to and from the calendar of any given organisation.
 Data is available [here](https://raw.githubusercontent.com/AbdullahM0hamed/HilalMonths/master/hilal-months.json)

+# Wish to see another Moonsighting organisation added?

+Please open an issue on this repository or on https://github.com/AbdullahM0hamed/HilalMonths.
+Please note that as of now I only plan to accept organisations that make announcements every month and are reliable year-round, though this may change in the future.

 # Screenshots

 <img align="center" src="https://github.com/HijriDate/HijriDate.github.io/blob/master/screenshots/light.jpg" />